SridharaDasu/L1TSignalZerobiasMixer/README.md

 source /cvmfs/sft.cern.ch/lcg/views/LCG_101/x86_64-centos8-gcc11-opt/setup.sh
 ```

-If you are on a Apple MacOS system, you need gcc, gfortran and root installedm and you may need this additionally for Madgraph and Delphes work:
+If you are on a Apple MacOS system, you need gcc, gfortran and root installed on your system, and you may need this additionally for Madgraph and Delphes work:

 ```
 if [ `uname` == 'Darwin' ]; then echo export MACOSX_DEPLOYMENT_TARGET=10.15; fi